redstone-finance/redstone-oracles-monorepo/README.md

 - install dependencies `yarn`
 - build everything `yarn build:all`

+We use Turborepo to run monorepo tasks efficiently.
+For more info, see our [Turborepo cheatsheet](./TURBO.md).

 ## 🙋‍♂️ Contact

 Please feel free to contact us on [Discord](https://redstone.finance/discord) or email to core@redstone.finance.